Print

 Instructions

-3. Remove from the heat and transfer to a heat-proof bowl.
-Stir in the remaining 1 cup heavy whipping cream and the vanilla extract and stir to combine.
-Cover the mixture with plastic wrap and refrigerate for a minimum of 2-3 hours until the mixture is completely cooled.
-Mixture may thicken, restir prior to churning.
+2. Remove from the heat and transfer to a heat-proof bowl.
+Stir in the heavy whipping cream and vanilla, mixing to combine.
+Cover the top of the mixture with plastic wrap and refrigerate for a minimum of 2-3 hours until the mixture is completely rechilled.

 Notes